JustAppSec

 What happened

-A new High-severity vulnerability (CVSS 8.1) was published for Strimzi (CVE-2026-27134).
-In Strimzi versions 0.49.0 through 0.50.0, when a custom Cluster CA or Clients CA is configured as a multi-stage CA chain containing multiple CAs, Strimzi incorrectly trusts all CAs in that chain for mTLS authentication.
-As a result, a client certificate signed by any CA in the supplied chain may be accepted for authentication.
+Strimzi is a CNCF sandbox project that provides operators for running Apache Kafka clusters on Kubernetes.
+CVE-2026-27134 describes a High-severity vulnerability in Strimzi where configuring a custom Cluster CA or Clients CA as a multi-stage chain causes Strimzi to trust all CAs in that chain for mTLS authentication, rather than only the intended root.
+A client certificate signed by any CA in the chain may be accepted.

 Who is impacted

-• Deployments that use a custom Cluster CA or Clients CA provided as a CA chain with multiple CAs.
+• Deployments using a custom CA provided as a multi-CA chain.

-• Impact can apply to internal listeners (broker replication and control-plane communications) and to user-configured listeners that use TLS client authentication (mTLS).
+• Applies to internal listeners and user-configured listeners using TLS client auth (mTLS).

 What to do now

-• If you cannot upgrade immediately, use the documented workaround: provide only the single CA that should be trusted, not the full multi-CA chain.
+• If you cannot patch, use the workaround: provide only the single CA that should be trusted, not the full chain.

-• Review any mTLS client certificates issued from intermediate/alternate CAs in your chain, and consider re-issuing/rotating certificates if unintended trust could have existed in your environment.
+• Review mTLS client certificates issued from intermediate/alternate CAs and consider re-issuing if unintended trust could have existed.